1945 Indiana Hoosiers football team: Rankings

+Game summaries

 Week 1: at Michigan

 On September 22, 1945, Indiana opened its season with a 13–7 victory over Michigan.
 Indiana scored a touchdown in the first quarter on a pass from Ben Raimondi to Ted Kluszewski, but Kluszeweski's kick for extra point went wide.
 In the second quarter, the Hoosiers scored again on a touchdown pass from Raimondi to Mel Groomes that covered 56 yards, including 34 yards of Groomes running down the sideline.
 Kluszewski's extra point kick was successful, and Indiana led 13–0 at halftime.
 In his first college football game, freshman halfback George Taliaferro rushed for 95 yards on 20 carries.

 Indiana's starting lineup against Michigan was Bob Ravensberg (left end), Russ Deal (left tackle), Frank Ciolli (left guard), Bob Meyer (center), Joe Sowinski (right guard), Jon Goldsberry (right tackle), Kluszewski (right end), Raimondi (quarterback), Taliaferro (left halfback), Groomes (right halfback), and Nick Lysohir (fullback).